 Figure 19.
 The values of A(0) extrapolated from thickness (solid dots) or rate (open circles) using the Pade approximants are shown for (a) Run 1 and (b) Run 2.
-The solid vertical line is the average (unweighted) of the A(0) fit parameters, and the vertical dotted lines show the extrema of the uncertainties.
+The solid vertical line is the average (unweighted) of the A(0) fit parameters.